Simon-Ruto/Together-Crowdfunding/README.md

 This project does not include a license file by default.
 Add a `LICENSE` if you plan to open-source it.

 For questions, reach out to the project owner or file an issue in the repository.

----

-If you'd like, I can also:
-- Add a small `CONTRIBUTING.md` with PR guidelines
-- Expand the backend README with an example `.env` mapping (I will update `backend/README.md` now)